BFEMP: Interpenetration-Free MPM-FEM Coupling with Barrier Contact: Governing Equations

 and their corresponding deformation map $\xx_M = \phi_M(\XX_M,t)$ and $\xx_F=\phi_F(\XX_F,t)$ are fully governed by their own variational forms in the absence of any coupling mechanism.
 In other words, without coupling, evolving the two domains independently (with two solvers) is equivalent to minimizing

 by directly letting $\Omega=\Omega_F \cup \Omega_M$.

 The coupling between FEM and MPM domains are then modeled via imposing the non-interpenetration constraints:

 between the two domains.
-Note that when discretizes in time, $t=t^0, t^1, t^2, \dots, t^n$.
+Note that the time is discretized with \del{when discretizes in time,} $t=t^0, t^1, t^2, \dots, t^n$.
 We use $\Omega^n$ to denote $\Omega^{t^n}$ for notational simplicity.
 See Figure \ref{fig:map} for an illustration.
 Thus the final variational MPM-FEM coupling problem can be described as minimizing Equation (\ref{eq:sum-ip}) under the equality constraint described by Equation (\ref{eq:set-intersection}).

 The feasible region described by Equation (\ref{eq:set-intersection}) can be equivalently expressed as

 Moreover, if we define

 to describe the Euclidean proximity between $\Omega_M^t$ and $\Omega_F^t$, Equation (\ref{eqn:phi-neq}) can be further converted to a strict inequality constraint